department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-signinissue-0" itemprop="name">When I try to sign in to VA.gov, I see an error message that something went wrong.
 What should I do? </button>
                     <div id="faq-signinissue-0" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>If you're seeing the message “We're sorry.
-Something went wrong on our end,” try taking these steps:
+                        <p><strong>If you're seeing the message “We're sorry.
+Something went wrong on our end,” try taking these steps:</strong>
                           <ul>
                             <li>Clear your Internet browser's cookies and cache.
 Depending on which browser you're using, you'll usually find this information referred to as "Browsing Data," "Browsing History," or "Website Data."</li>
                             <li>Make sure you have cookies enabled in your browser settings.
 Depending on which browser you're using, you'll usually find this information in the "Tools," "Settings," or "Preferences" menu.</li>